-In competitive solicitations, U.S. industry and/or university researchers may join forces with National Center for Photovoltaic (NCPV) scientists to submit a proposal for research projects.
+In competitive solicitations, U.S. industry and/or university researchers may work with National Center for Photovoltaic (NCPV) scientists to submit a proposal to a U.S. government agency for funding of collaborative research projects.
 These solicitations may be tendered through the U.S. Department of Energy (DOE) Office of Energy Efficiency and Renewable Energy (EERE), the Office of Science, the U.S. Department of Defense (DOD) Defense Advanced Research and Development Agency (DARPA), or other groups.
 Work is generally competitive research and development (R&D) that is proprietary, either involving intellectual property (IP) or having a high probability of generating IP.
 Work performed under the solicitation may or may not be available for publication, depending on the terms of the agreement.

 The NCPV is actively pursuing collaborative R&D projects with industry and universities that will strengthen the photovoltaic community and align with DOE SunShot Initiative goals.
 It is, however, critical to ensure that the requested resources can be accommodated and that the proposed funding level is commensurate with the scope of the proposed project.
 These considerations can best be determined through collaboration with NCPV researchers.